welldone-cloud/aws-lint-iam-policies/README.md

 # aws-lint-iam-policies

-Runs IAM policy linting and security checks against either a single AWS account or all accounts of an AWS Organization.
+Runs IAM policy linting and security checks against either a single AWS account or a set of member accounts of an AWS Organization.
 Dumps all supported identity-based and resource-based policies to a local directory and reports on those that violate security best practices or contain errors.
 See the accompanying blog post
 [here](https://medium.com/@michael.kirchner/linting-aws-iam-policies-e76b95859c93).

 The script makes use of two mechanisms: